-The County Kildare Federation of Local History Groups’ logo is a motif that forms part of the carvings from the late Neolithic period discovered on a rock boulder unearthed east of Naas in 1975, and as such, represents one of the earliest expressions of human material culture still existent in County Kildare.
+The County Kildare Federation of Local History Groups’ logo is a motif that forms part of the carvings from the Neolithic period discovered on a boulder unearthed east of Naas at Forenaghts Great in 1975, and as such, the motif represents one of the earliest expressions of material culture still existent in County Kildare.

 The following drawing and brief extract are taken from the Journal of the County Kildare Archaeological Society, Volume XV, No. 5 (1975), titled, Rock Art from Forenaghts Great Townland, written by Elizabeth Shee.

 ‘In Marth 1975 Mr. David Synnott of Furness House noticed some carvings on a newly exposed stone on his lands in Forenaghts Great Townland, Co.
 Kildare, about three miles east of Naas.
 Realising the significance of the carvings, he immediately notified the National Museum of Ireland of the discovery and the site was examined by the Keeper of Irish Antiquities, Dr. Joseph Raftery, who, in turn, informed me of the find.
 The decorated stone was revealed at about 450ft.
 O.D. during ploughing in a field just 200m south east of the medieval church of Furness (National Monument No. 394).
 Mr. Synnott has brought the stone to this church and it now rests against the outer face of the east wall of the chancel.’